Stinky ‘corpse flower’ in full bloom in California

 The flower, nicknamed “Stink,” began blooming unexpectedly on Thursday night, Huntington spokeswoman Lisa Blackburn said.

 “We thought we had a few more days to go.
-But it was ready and it was pretty spectacular,” she said.
+But it was ready, and it was pretty spectacular,” she said.
+“The great thing about these flowers is they’re so unusual-looking and have this reputation for smelling really bad.
+It gets all kinds of people really interested in botanical science.
+It’s just a charismatic plant.”

 Corpse flowers typically take 15 years to reach a mature blooming size, and blooms usually only last 24 hours.